5 facts about Selkup culture

 ncient treasure troves, a completely different system of seasons, a kind of knitting waterproof sock – the Selkup culture has a lot of unusual things in it.

+Only very few people of the older generation remember the way to use some of these things.
 The readers of this short text will probably find out more about the Selkup culture than the Selkups themselves.

 text: